-In isolated mode, you can move an existing TDE master encryption key into a new keystore from an existing software password keystore.
+In isolated mode, you can move an existing TDE master encryption key into a new TDE wallet from an existing password TDE wallet.

-This feature enables you to move a subset, or all, of a keystore's keys into a new keystore.
-After you move the key or keys to the new keystore and then back up the old keystore, optionally you then can delete this old keystore.
+This feature enables you to move a subset, or all, of a TDE wallet's keys into a new TDE wallet.
+After you move the key or keys to the new TDE wallet and then back up the old TDE wallet, optionally you then can delete this old TDE wallet.

-- Log in to the isolated mode PDB as a user who has been granted the ADMINISTER KEY MANAGEMENT or SYSKM privilege. - 2.
+- Connect to the isolated mode PDB as a user who has been granted the ADMINISTER KEY MANAGEMENT or SYSKM privilege. - 2.
 Query the CREATION_TIME and KEY_ID columns of the V\$ENCRYPTION_KEYS view to find the key identifier of the key that you want to move.